qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * Some filters provide a way to configure the number of results in a  search.

-The set of default locator filters can be extended by plugins, eg for OSM nominatim searches, direct database searching, layer catalog searches.
+The set of default locator filters can be extended by plugins, eg for OSM nominatim searches, direct database searching, layer catalog searches, ...

 .. _optionsadvanced: